- Photo Inventory

 - Some oil on rear brake bracket on rear axle

-I will do a major service and then I hope to ride the bike for awhile to get some impressions about how well the engine is running and the suspension is performing.
+I did a major service in 2015 and rode ride the bike for awhile to get some impressions about how well the engine is running and the suspension is performing.
 Interestingly enough, a lot of the rubber is in good condition indicating that a previous owner cared for the bike.
 Based on the original inspection, and the 2019 goal of converting the RS in to and RT, I anticipate doing the following work.

 Carburetor, Petcock Rebuild & Refinish

-Before I ride the bike for awhile, I’ll do a complete carburetor rebuild and refinish including repaint the white lettering on the carburetor badges.
-I’ll rebuild the Karcoma petcocks and refinish them.
+In 2015, I did a complete carburetor rebuild and refinished them including repaint the white lettering on the carburetor badges.
+I rebuilt the Karcoma petcocks and refinished them.
 I’ll disassemble the carburetors and inspect the O-rings since the bike ended up sitting for over two years.

 I’ll do a top end rebuild.
-I will pull the pistons and upgrade the pistons, rings and wrist pins if I install 9.5:1 pistons replacing the modest 8.2:1 pistons the bike comes with.
+I will pull the pistons and upgrade the pistons, rings and wrist pins with 9.5:1 pistons replacing the modest 8.2:1 pistons the bike comes with.
 I will have the connecting rods machined to true the centers as they tend to stretch with this many miles.
 I’ll replace the push rod tube seals, head gasket and all the top end O-rings.

 I’ll replace the front and rear engine seals, oil pump o-ring and cam shaft seal.
 I may also replace the timing chain as with this many miles the crankshaft sprocket is likely worn and the chain stretched.

-I’ll inspect the disk brake pads and inspect the front and rear master cylinders and replace as needed.
+I’ll inspect the disk brake pads and inspect the front and rear master cylinders and repair, or replace as needed.
 I’ll inspect the steel brake lines for rust and replace if required.
-I’ll replace the rubber brake line components.
+I’ll replace the all the rubber brake line components.
 I may repaint the front and rear calipers.

 I’ll pull the fork tubes and inspect the internals.
 I may upgrade the fork to a cartridge emulator design (Race Tech Gold Valve).
 The rear shocks will likely be replaced as well.
-Wheel bearings will be inspected and adjusted.
+Wheel bearings will be inspected and pre-load adjusted.

 The tape at the bottom of the voltage regulator is hanging, so it’s possible this has been worked on.
-The wiring harness will be removed so the frame can be powder coated.
+The wiring harness will be removed so the frame can be painted or powder coated.
 I’ll repair the outer plastic sheath where it is torn and separated from a connector body.
 I will get the RT sub-harness that powers the RT turn signals, ignition, volt meter and clock.

 Engine Electrical System

 I plan to open up the electronic ignition “bean can” to lube the advance pivots and clean it.
-I’ll likely replace the Hall Effect sensors as preventative maintenance.
-These eventually fail due to heat and time.
-I may replace the alternator and diode board depending on condition.
-Due to an intermittent charging light flicker, I’ll replace the alternator brushes first.
-I’ll replace the rubber diode board mounts as these are the wrong solution to a problem BMW had.
+I’ll replace the Hall Effect sensors as preventative maintenance.
+These eventually fail due to heat.

 2019-01-30 Edit planned procedures, reorganize content.